The Mahayana Motivation is Like Aiming to Become a Doctor

 this level of concern and commitment is deeper, it goes much further, and is more focussed.
 It becomes our priority, excluding other matters for as long as needed.

 We can also approach Buddhism to accomplish this path and help others in the same way.
 This is the Mahayana motivation.
 We see the necessity of becoming a capable and loving person in the world.
-What distinguishes the Buddha and all those with realization in any tradition is that they have the living knowledge of how to become free from suffering and to realize true health, peace and fulfillment.
+What distinguishes the Buddha and all those with realization in any tradition is that they have the living knowledge of how to become free from suffering and how to realize true health, peace and fulfillment.

 We can see the need for everyone to have this knowledge early on in our study, or after some time.
 Getting out of our own struggles to some extent allows us to see and feel and understand what others are going through.
 Naturally the strong motivation arises to help them in the best ways we can.
 I believe this is what happens with all noble ones.
 Great compassion is born from their being able to recognize the confusion and sufferings others experience, and from their knowing the way out.